BlackWasp

 C# 2.0 Nullable Character

-Earlier in the C# Fundamentals tutorial we examined the nullable numeric data types that were introduced as part of the .NET Framework 2.0.
+Earlier in the tutorial we examined the nullable numeric data types that were introduced with the .NET Framework 2.0.
 The character data type has a nullable equivalent with similar functionality.

 char? c;